 The DCS-ControlTM topology supports PWM (Pulse Width Modulation) mode for medium and heavy load conditions and a Power Save Mode at light loads.
-During PWM it operates at its nominal switching frequency in continuous conduction mode.
+During PWM mode it operates at its nominal switching frequency in continuous conduction mode.
 This frequency is typically about 2.5MHz with a controlled frequency variation depending on the input voltage.
 As the load current decreases, the converter enters Power Save Mode to sustain high efficiency down to light loads.
 The transition from PWM to Power Save Mode is seamless and avoids output voltage transients.

-An internal current limit supports nominal output currents of up to 3A.
-The TPS6236x family offers both excellent DC voltage and superior load transient regulation, combined with very low output voltage ripple, minimizing interference with RF circuits.
+The TPS62366x family offers both excellent DC voltage and superior load transient regulation, combined with very low output voltage ripple, minimizing interference with RF circuits.